lizard-buzzard/spring-security-user-registration/README.md

         ...
     }
     ```
-2. A note on the name of the checkbox in the html form:
+2. A note on the name of the checkbox in the HTML form:
     ```
     <div class="form-group row">
         <span class="col-sm-4 offset-4" style="text-align: right;">